JaimeNA/PPM-To-ASCII/README.md

 # PPM-To-ASCII
-Turn a ASCII PPM file into ASCII characters.
+Turn an ASCII PPM file into ASCII characters.